ovh/docs/pages/platform/ai/deploy_guide_04_scaling_strategies/guide.en-ie.md

 The threshold for the percentage of average use can also be chosen.
 It is an integer between 1 and 100%.

-The threshold of the average usage percentage that will trigger the scaling (up or down) of the app replicas.
+The threshold of the average usage percentage will trigger the scaling (up or down) of the app replicas.

 > [!primary]
 >